jpreardon/float-plan/WORKLOG.md

 ## TODO

 - Float Plans

-  - Figure out how to separate checkouts and checkins
   - Don't allow skippers to delete their float plans after they are complete
   - Fill in skipped tests
 - Move logged_in_user and admin_user functions to a helper? (they are duplicated now)